tezzaki/pdsnd_github/README.md

   counts of each user type
   counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)
-* Above items are minimum requests, other items are weilcomed to add.
+* Above items are minimum requests, other items are welcomed to add.

 ### Files used
 new_york_city.csv
 chicago.csv
 washington.csv

 ### Credits